 In turn, their military offensives may lose effectiveness.
 However, an ongoing war is much harder to analyze.
 After all, its people won’t bother calculating economic performance while they’re facing bombs and bullets!

 The economic advisor of Ukrainian President Zelensky had the same sentiment.
-Alexander Rodnyansky said that the war had “a catastrophic impact for our economy, [and] for the region overall.”
+Alexander Rodnyansky said the war had “a catastrophic impact for our economy, [and] for the region overall.”

 Rodyansky added, “It’s hard to put a number on that right now, but we can already see that we’ve given up percentages and GDP growth just because of what happened already.”

-Final thoughts
+Final Thoughts

 This will probably cause hyperinflation and widespread recession in the long run.
 Learn how you can handle such severe economic downturns by clicking here.